sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 about a software component.

 While there are very few required fields in SWID tags, there are many optional fields that support different use scenarios.
+A
-While a SWID tag consisting of only required fields might be a few hundred bytes in size, a tag containing many of the optional fields can be many orders of magnitude larger.
+SWID tag consisting of only required fields might be a few hundred bytes in size; however, a tag containing many of the optional fields can be many orders of magnitude larger.
 Thus, real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications such as those described earlier can cause a large amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
 Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag.
-This reduction is enabled through the use of CBOR, which maps the human-readable labels of SWID data to more concise integer labels (indices).
+This reduction is enabled through the use of CBOR, which maps the human-readable labels of SWID data items to more concise integer labels (indices).
 The use of CBOR to express SWID information in CoSWID tags allows both CoSWID and SWID tags to be part of an enterprise security solution for a wider range of endpoints and environments.

 {: #intro-lifecycle}
-## The SWID Tag Lifecycle
+## The SWID and CoSWID Tag Lifecycle

 In addition to defining the format of a SWID tag record, ISO/IEC 19770-2:2015 defines requirements concerning the SWID tag lifecycle.
 Specifically, when a